Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 For those ride-on toys that don’t have steering, you might think if you’re paying so much, the wheels can at least turn, right??
 Very likely, your young toddler will actually be able to manage better without the ability to steer.

-For example, with the Hape Scoot Around, one of our favorite ride-on toys, our youngest testers (12 months) would often get stuck it a situation with the front wheels turned and they didn’t know how to move forward.
+For example, with the Hape Scoot Around, one of our favorite pre balance bikes, our youngest testers (12 months) would often get stuck it a situation with the front wheels turned and they didn’t know how to move forward.
 However, our slightly older toddlers (16 and 18 months), didn’t seem nearly as bothered by this and seemed to like the independence that turning the bike gave them.

 The stand-out bike in this category is the YBIKE Pewi.
 With multi-directional wheels, it allows a toddler to easily maneuver in any direction without ever getting stuck.
 Toddlers of all ages loved the Pewi because it moved around with such ease, moving in the direction that they pushed their feet without added the complexity of intentional steering.
 Check out the video!